Close Menu

 Are there any restrictions on what I can bring into Christ the Redeemer?

 Yes, visitors are not allowed to bring large bags, food, or drinks into the complex.
 Additionally, drones and professional photography equipment are not permitted without prior authorization.
-(See Also: Is Amsterdam Safe to Visit Now?
-The Ultimate Guide)
+(See Also: Is It Safe To Visit Rome Now?
+Insights & Tips)

 Can I visit Christ the Redeemer at night?